- Fire Safety

 - Avoid spilling.
 Set aside a level shelf or bench in a well-ventilated area, preferably outside, for mixing chemicals.
 A level, uncluttered surface helps avoid spills.
 If a small amount (less than 1 Liter) of chemical does spill, wash hands at once with soap and water, and follow manufactures directions for cleanup.

 - Keep soap and plenty of water nearby.
 Pet litter, ground corncobs, or sawdust can also be helpful at the storage site to soak up spills and leaks.
 A shovel, dustpan, broom, and proper type of fire extinguisher are other essential items.
-Contact Safety and Environmental Health for all spills so that they can provide the necessary assistance and/or advisement.
+Contact the Office of Safety for all spills so that they can provide the necessary assistance and/or advisement.

 Small quantities of pesticides available over the counter (i.e. household bug or weed spray) are exempt from applicator certification requirements.
 When pesticides are applied, the applicator must be certified by the North Dakota Department of Agriculture or be under the direct supervision of a certified applicator.
 If restricted-use pesticides are being applied, the applicator must be certified.
 Restricted-use pesticides are those for which more stringent application and certification requirements exist.

 Always inform persons in the area where pesticides are being applied.
 Depending on the pesticide applied and the location of the application, it may be necessary to post signage to warn persons in the application area of potential hazards and the amount of time they should stay out of the area.
-Follow the manufactures guidelines or contact Safety and Environmental Health for signage requirements.
+Follow the manufactures guidelines or contact Office of Safety for signage requirements.

 When using pesticides, these requirements must be followed to insure the safety of the user as well as the safety of others: